cloudblog004/fantasticfoodies/content/en/posts/2085-simple-way-to-make-quick-tomatoe-soup-with-thin-noodles.md

 1. Optional ( cheese on top of soup) before serving.
 1. Ready to serve and ENJOY!

 Tomato soup is the most ordered in Indian restaurants.
-This homestyle recipe is simple to make, tastes super delicious with awesome This tomato soup has amazingly great flavors, nice texture &amp; tastes superb with slight tang &amp; sweetness.
+This homestyle recipe is simple to make, tastes super delicious with awesome This tomato soup has amazingly great flavors, nice texture & tastes superb with slight tang & sweetness.
 Mix tomato soup with macaroni noodles and a can of peas.
 My grandpa used to make it for my brother and I when we were little.
 (Usually I bread them too thin or too gently or while they&#39;re still wet but this time I dried them and it came out right!)
 I&#39;m just so proud.
 Using a small offset spatula, carefully spread the base in thin layers on the acetate sheets.

 So that is going to wrap this up for this exceptional food tomatoe soup with thin noodles recipe.
 Thank you very much for your time.
 I am sure that you can make this at home.
 There's gonna be more interesting food in home recipes coming up.
 Don't forget to save this page on your browser, and share it to your loved ones, colleague and friends.
 Thank you for reading.
 Go on get cooking!